finance calculator

 When to use it

-• Setting a retirement savings goal using 4% or more conservative withdrawal rates.
+• Setting a rough retirement savings goal using a 4% rule‑style calculation or more conservative withdrawal rates.

 Tips & cautions

-• Revisit assumptions annually—market returns, inflation, and spending needs can change.
+• Revisit your assumptions regularly—market returns, inflation, and personal spending patterns can change over time.

-• Assumes a steady inflation rate; real inflation varies year to year.
+• Assumes a steady average inflation rate; real inflation can be higher or lower and can vary year to year.

 Worked examples